Clinet/clinet/README.md

  - If a source is already streaming, the queried source will be added to the end of the guild queue
  - If no parameter is given, will either resume a paused audio stream or restart a stopped and reset audio stream
- - If no parameter is given and an audio/video file is attached to the message, will either play the audio stream or add the source to the end of the guild queue cli$pause
+ - If no parameter is given and an audio/video file is attached to the message, will either play the audio stream or add the source to the end of the guild queue cli$youtube search (YouTube search query)
+ - Searches YouTube for the specified search query and displays the first page of results
+ - Lists commands to use for navigating the pages and selecting a result cli$pause
  - If already playing, pauses the current audio stream cli$resume